Fred Foy

 About This Interview

-Fred Foy (1921-2010) was interviewed for two hours plus in Studio City, CA. Foy talked about his first work in broadcasting at the 250-watt radio station WMBC, where he worked for on-the-job experience.
-He talked about his start at Detroit station WXYZ, interrupted by his service during World War II, and his return to the station following his service.
-He gave a description of his years during the war, working in Cairo, Egypt as the "American" announcer on the all-British announcing staff there, and how he came to participate in a radio broadcast opposite Jack Benny.
-He spoke in great detail about his long tenure as narrator for the legendary WXYZ radio show "The Lone Ranger."
-For "The Lone Ranger" he described a typical workweek on the series and gave his impressions of Brace Beemer (who played the Ranger) and others in the cast.
-Foy performed the famous opening narration ("A fiery horse with the speed of light, a cloud of dust, and a hearty Hi-Yo Silver….") and recounted the story of how, for one broadcast, he subbed for Brace Beemer, who had laryngitis.
-Foy then talked about The Lone Ranger's transition to television: noting actors who moved from the radio to the television show, describing the back story of the "Lone Ranger" character (re-established on television), and relating his meeting of television's "Lone Ranger," Clayton Moore.
-Foy also looked back on his association with WXYZ's other popular radio adventures "The Green Hornet" and "Challenge of the Yukon."
-He chronicled his move to New York City and his over twenty-year tenure as a staff announcer at the ABC network.
-He discussed several of the shows he worked on, including The Les Crane Show (ABC's first foray into late-night programming), The Dick Cavett Show, and The Daytime Emmy Awards.
-Lastly, he related his experience appearing at SPERDVAC (The Society to Preserve and Encourage Radio Drama, Variety and Comedy) 's 75th anniversary celebration of "The Lone Ranger."
-B-roll included photos from Foy's career in radio and television ("The Lone Ranger," The Dick Cavett Show) and a shot of the program cover from the SPERDVAC event.
-The interview was conducted by Gary Rutkowski on May 5, 2008.
+In his over two-hour Archive interview, Fred Foy (1921-2010) talks about his first work in broadcasting at the 250-watt radio station WMBC, where he worked for on-the-job experience.
+He talks about his start at Detroit station WXYZ, interrupted by his service during World War II, and his return to the station following his service.
+He gives a description of his years during the war, working in Cairo, Egypt as the "American" announcer on the all-British announcing staff there, and how he came to participate in a radio broadcast opposite Jack Benny.
+He speaks in great detail about his long tenure as narrator for the legendary WXYZ radio show "The Lone Ranger."
+For "The Lone Ranger" he describes a typical work-week on the series and gives his impressions of Brace Beemer (who played the Ranger) and others in the cast.
+Foy performs the famous opening narration ("A fiery horse with the speed of light, a cloud of dust, and a hearty Hi-Yo Silver….") and recounts the story of how, for one broadcast, he subbed for Brace Beemer, who had laryngitis.
+Foy then talks about The Lone Ranger's transition to television: noting actors who moved from the radio to the television show, describing the back story of the "Lone Ranger" character (re-established on television), and relating his meeting of television's "Lone Ranger," Clayton Moore.
+Foy also looks back on his association with WXYZ's other popular radio adventures "The Green Hornet" and "Challenge of the Yukon."
+He chronicles his move to New York City and his over twenty-year tenure as a staff announcer at the ABC network.
+He discusses several of the shows he worked on, including The Les Crane Show (ABC's first foray into late-night programming), The Dick Cavett Show, and The Daytime Emmy Awards.
+Lastly, he relates his experience appearing at SPERDVAC (The Society to Preserve and Encourage Radio Drama, Variety and Comedy) 's 75th anniversary celebration of "The Lone Ranger."
+B-roll includes photos from Foy's career in radio and television ("The Lone Ranger," The Dick Cavett Show) and a shot of the program cover from the SPERDVAC event.
+Gary Rutkowski conducted the interview in Studio City, CA on May 5, 2008.

 Related To This Video